soullle/git_repository/readme.txt

-git is a vision control systen git is free software
+git is a distrituted vision control systen git is free software distrituted under the GPL